There Has Been a Critical Error on This Website: 5 Quick Fixes

 4. Restore the Site From a Backup

 Using this method, you need to restore the website files from a backup.
-An error like this is one reason why creating a backup of a WordPress site is essential.
+An error like this is one reason why backing up your WordPress site is essential.

 To restore the backup files using hPanel, go to Files -> Backups and select Files backups.